NEOEDD supports small businesses with workshops, loans, and other resources to maximize their success.

 Click the example to find out more.

-Do you want to start a new business, access capital, or improve your business image, social media marketing, website, bookkeeping or business plan?
+Do you want to start a new business, access capital, or improve your business?
 We can help.

 Technical assistance includes consulting with staff on pain points in your business, how to start or transition your business, marketing, management or how to access capital for your business, referrals to other resources or just someone to talk to.
-It can include classes and workshops if we find people need the same type of assistance that can be provided in a group setting.
-If you have completed a draft business plan (we can help with that), we can also include referrals to experts who can provide bookkeeping advice, accounting or legal consultations, website support, graphic design or social media marketing.
+We usually offer classroom training to cohorts of entrepreneurs twice a year.

 “Community capital” is one way to express the idea that a town or county can, and should, support its own economy to the greatest extent possible.
 You don’t have to be a millionaire to invest in your neighbors.